leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 1. From your imported list of current MPs, try to split the name into separate columns using the comma as a separator

-2. Split the first X characters from X. Now the last X.
+2. Split the first 5 characters from original column of names.
+Now the last 4.

-2. Import X from X .
-Using concatenate, merge the X ...
-FINISH

 ### Further resources: